gclayburg/upbanner/Readme.md

 More information about [generating git.properties in Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto-git-info)

-## Whats going on here
+## Under the covers

 The information shown in the upbanner is gathered without any configuration.
-Prior to displaying the banner, it will probe the environment to collect all the meta information it can about .
+Prior to displaying the banner, it will probe the environment to collect all the meta information it needs.

 ### How is the application name determined?
 We probe the running application to determine the application name from a few well known places.
 The first one that returns a value wins: